A Brief History

-A gentleman by the name of Norman Cudlip started the Specialist Mechanical Workshop at the Redruth Miners and General Hospital, sometime after the start of the NHS in 1948 and before 1951, when Tom Williams joined.
-Tom had been an apprentice at the mining/engineering company called Holman Brothers, who themselves have a long history Cornwall having been founded in 1801.
+A gentleman by the name of Norman Cudlip started the Specialist Mechanical Workshop (SMWS) at the Redruth Miners and General Hospital, sometime after the start of the NHS in 1948 and before 1951, when Tom Williams joined.
+Tom had been an apprentice at the mining/engineering company, Holman Brothers, who themselves have a long history in Cornwall, having been founded in 1801.

 In the beginning there were just Tom and Norman, but Roy Escott followed shortly.
-When Norman left, Tom and Roy took on John Johns as an apprentice (1954).
+When Norman left in 1954, Tom and Roy took on John Johns as an apprentice.
 After his apprenticeship finished, John left and worked at Heathcote Amery, a textile company in Redruth, his job servicing and repairing sewing machines.
-He pined for his old job and re-joined Tom at the hospital.
+However, he pined for his old job and re-joined Tom at the hospital.

-In the early nineteen seventies, the main operations moved away from Redruth to Freedom Fields Hospital in Plymouth and Exeter.
+In 1973, the main operations moved away from Redruth to Freedom Fields Hospital in Plymouth and Exeter.
 Tom moved with Ron Buchan and John to Plymouth and Roy Escott to Exeter.
-Work continued at Redruth but it was now a satellite operation and meant visits to and fro from the Plymouth base.
+Work continued at Redruth but it was now a satellite operation and meant visits to and from the Plymouth base.

-At Plymouth, a new workshop was built at the back of the Radiographers Training facility, Woodside, beside Freedom Fields Park, the team eventually became 4 staff.
+At Plymouth, a new workshop was built for the team at the back of the Radiographers Training facility, Woodside, beside Freedom Fields Park, the team eventually became 4 staff.

-Electronics Unit started in about 1968 by Ron Buchan then joined by Pete Walters, setting up a workshop in one of the houses in Mildmay Street, Plymouth
+The Electronics Unit was started in about 1968 by Ron Buchan who was then joined by Pete Walters, setting up a workshop in one of the houses in Mildmay Street, Plymouth

-In 1975, Peter Waters moved the Electronics Unit to the same building (in Woodside), shortly to be joined by Paul Soper.
-When Pete Walters left in 1973 Andy Dawson joined Paul and the modern history of MEMS was born.
-Paul then left, moving to the Estates Department Electronics Chief Tech in Truro, leaving Andy on his own.
+In 1975, Pete Waters moved the Electronics Unit into the same building as the mechanical workshop in Woodside, and he was joined by Paul Soper.
+Pete Walters eventually left, but in 1973, Andy Dawson had also joined, and the modern history of the service was born.
+Paul then left, moving to the Estates Department in Truro as Electronics Chief Tech, leaving Andy on his own.

 Andy Dawson subsequently became Chief Technician.
 Mike Webber joined August 1975 and became Chief Technician in 2004 when Andy Dawson retired.

-Instrument Curator, Graham Bartrip, Clifton House, Clifton Place, Plymouth, became a member of the Mechanical section of MEMS in 1992.
+Instrument Curator, Graham Bartrip, based in Clifton House, Clifton Place, behind Greenbank Hospital, Plymouth, headed up what became the Mechanical section of MEMS in 1992.
 This team at the time was around 7 or 8 persons.
 Graham retired shortly after, when the whole of MEMS moved into a purpose-built facility on Level 4 of Derriford Hospital in Feb 1994.

 In 2018 the service, again following internationally accepted good practice, was renamed Clinical Engineering.